Rachel Lewis

 Profile

-I joined the Sociology department in my current role in September 2023, having previously taught within the department over several years.
+I joined the Sociology department in my current role in September 2023.
 My research sits at the intersections between Sociology, Education, and Law.
 My PhD was co-supervised between Applied Linguistics and Sociology here at Warwick, and focused on the discursive realisation of the contemporary citizenship regime in the UK.
 Prior to taking up my current role, I worked in a research-focused position in the School of Law, and before joining academia, I spent approximately 10 years teaching in the education sector.
-My research interests coalesce around in/exclusion, bordering, affective politics, and creative practice.
+My research interests coalesce around themes including in/exclusion, bordering, affect, and creative practice.

 Research